dmccreary/iot-course/docs/outline.md

 - Connecting Raspberry Pi Pico "W" to a network via WiFI
 - Sending and receiving data over the network
 - Basics of network security in IoT
+- The MQTT protocol for managing events
+- The Matter Smart Home Standard
 - Hands-on project: Web server

 ### Week 5: Edge Computing Concepts